HTTPArchive/almanac.httparchive.org/src/content/en/2024/security.md

 <iframe src="https://example.com" allow="geolocation 'self'; camera *;"></iframe>
 ```

-Out of the 21.4 million `<iframe>` elements observed in the crawl, half included the `allow` attribute.
-This marks a significant increase compared to **even just the previous month**, when only 21% of `<iframe>` elements had the `allow` attribute - indicating that its usage has more than doubled in just one month.
+Out of the 30.4 million `<iframe>` elements observed in the desktop crawl, 35.2% included the `allow` attribute.
+This marks a significant increase compared to **even just the previous month**, when only 14.4% of `<iframe>` elements had the `allow` attribute - indicating that its usage has more than doubled in just one month.
 A plausible explanation for this rapid change is that one or several widely-used third-party services have propagated this update across their `<iframe>` elements.
 Given the ad-specific directives we now observe (displayed in the table below, row 1 and 3) - none of which were present in 2022 - it is likely that an ad service is responsible for this shift.

 <figure>
   <table>